garethflowers/vscode-portable/README.md

 # Visual Studio Code Portable

-##### Edit: This is forked from https://github.com/garethflowers/vscode-portable.
-I will do my best to keep somewhat up to date

 Visual Studio Code is a code editor redefined and optimized for building and debugging modern web and cloud applications.